-If that wasn’t enough, this company allows you to switch your server between games, just in case you want to play something a little bit different to Minecraft on occasion.
+If that wasn’t enough, this company allows you to switch your server between games (their main game is GTA on FiveM), just in case you want to play something a little bit different to Minecraft on occasion.

 How much does it cost to host a Minecraft server?

 The cost of a Minecraft server can start as low as $5 a month for 2-4 people, and go all the way up to well over $200 for a fully moddable experience that can host hundreds of players simultaneously.